-3.5 General Form of Development Along Gregor Street West
+3.2 General Form of Development along Gregor Street West

 Gregor Street West is a commercial street that is anticipated to experience a lower vehicular traffic volume.
 Gregor Street West will function as a "local street" and will facilitate access to car parking areas located at the rear of development.
+Vehicular access along Gregor Street West should be located away from the intersections with Gregor Street West and Winn Street (Refer to figure 3).

-Buildings fronting these streets need to ensure connectivity, integration and a strong functional and architectural relationship with other developments within the Town Centre.
+Car parking areas should be designed with an attractive setting, integrating paving, Buildings fronting this street need to ensure connectivity, integration and a strong functional and architectural relationship with other developments within the Town Centre.